THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 HOG HAMMOCK (ON SAPELO ISLAND)

 Main Street Sapelo Island is in the tiny Hog Hammock community.
-Visit the general store for a snack, and if you are lucky, maybe grab a drink at the tiny bar next-door, if it’s open.
+Visit the general store for a snack, and if you are lucky, maybe grab a drink at the tiny bar next door if it’s open.

 BECOME A JR RANGER (ON CUMBERLAND ISLAND)

 The only way to get to Cumberland Island National Seashore is to catch a boat from nearby St. Mary’s, Ga.
 Kids can stop by the Ranger Station just off the boat at Cumberland Island Sea Camp dock to pick up a Jr. Ranger booklet.
 Complete the booklet and get a Jr. Ranger badge.
-While you are there, ask about free historic trading cards too.
-It’s a great place to learn about the state’s salt marshes, which make op 1/3 of all the salt marshes on the East Coast.

 DUNGENESS (ON CUMBERLAND ISLAND)